Recipes & Prep Lists - PRIVATE

 - 2 tsp pure vanilla extract

-In the bowl of an electric mixer, beat butter and sugar on medium-high speed for 5 minutes until thick and fluffy, scraping down the bowl as needed.
+- In the bowl of an electric mixer, beat butter and sugar on medium-high speed for 5 minutes until thick and fluffy, scraping down the sides of the bowl as needed.

-Reduce mixer speed to medium and add the flour mixture in thirds alternating with the buttermilk, mixing to incorporate with each addition.
-Scrape down the bowl as needed and beat until just combined and smooth.
-Divide the batter evenly into a 12-count lined muffin or cupcake pan, filling 2/3 full.
+- Reduce mixer speed to medium and add the flour mixture in thirds alternating with the buttermilk, mixing to incorporate with each addition.
+Scrape down the sides of the bowl as needed and beat until combined and smooth.
+Divide the batter evenly into a 12-count lined muffin or cupcake pan, filling ⅔ full.

-Bake for 20-23 minutes at 350 °F, or until a toothpick inserted in the center comes out clean.
-Let them cool in the pan for 5 minutes, then transfer to a wire rack and cool to room temperature before frosting.
+- Bake for 20-23 minutes at 350 °F, or until a toothpick inserted in the center comes out clean.
+Let them cool in the pan for at least 5 minutes.
+Transfer to a wire rack and cool to room temperature before frosting.

-Tip: times the recipe by 3 to make a 9’ round ’x 3 layer cake
+Pro Tip: Multiple the recipe by 3 to make a 9" round x 3" layer cake

 - 5 egg whites at room temperature